Rattan: Medicinal potential

+Rattan handicrafts and furniture

-Generally, raw rattan is processed into several products to be used as materials in furniture making.
-From a strand of rattan, the skin is usually peeled off, to be used as rattan weaving material.
-The remaining "core" of the rattan can be used for various purposes in furniture making.
-Rattan is a very good material, mainly because it is lightweight, durable, and, to a certain extent, flexible and suitable for outdoor use.
+Rattan is extensively used for making handicrafts (like baskets), furniture, and decorative art.
+Generally, raw rattan is processed into several products to be used as materials.
+Whole rattan stems can be used like wood as the framework for furniture and larger handicrafts.
+It can accept paints and stains much like other types of wood.
+The outer layers can be pared off into strips, to be used as rattan weaving material.
+Rattan is a popular material for furniture-making, mainly because it is lightweight, durable, and, to a certain extent, flexible and suitable for outdoor use.

+Woven rattan panels in various patterns are also used for furniture whose framework can be made of rattan canes or from hardwood.
+One of the most common weaving patterns is the solihiya (also spelled sulihiya, from Spanish celosía, "latticework"), a traditional open weaving pattern originating from the Philippines.
+It features a distinctive repetitive grid of sunburst shapes with large hexagonal gaps, allowing air to freely flow through, a necessity in the hot tropics.
+This weaving pattern (originally used in wall panels and baskets) became incorporated into traditional long-armed lounge chairs (butaca) and for siesta day beds (papag) during the Spanish colonial period of the Philippines before spreading throughout Southeast Asia.

+The standard six-way solihiya weave with hexagonal holes is more accurately known as the sampayan.
+It has several variations, including a simpler four-way weave (sinulid), more intricate diamond weaves (used for high-end furniture and decorative items), and stronger double weaves (which feature two layers of rattan woven together for extra strength).

+In Europe, an identical pattern to the six-way solihiya weave is known as the Wiener Geflecht ("Viennese Braiding"), as it first became popular in 18th century Vienna.
+This pattern was later prominently used by Thonet for their No. 14 chair.

 Clothing

 Traditionally, the women of the Wemale ethnic group of Seram Island, Indonesia wore rattan girdles around their waist.

 Corporal punishment

 Thin rattan canes were the standard implement for school corporal punishment in England and Wales, and are still used for this purpose in schools in Malaysia, Singapore, and several African countries.
 The usual maximum number of strokes was six, traditionally referred to as getting "Six of the best".
 Similar canes are used for military punishments in the Singapore Armed Forces.
 Heavier canes, also of rattan, are used for judicial corporal punishments in Aceh, Brunei, Malaysia, and Singapore.